We finally may have forced the Canadian government to take its head out of the sand and deal with hazardous waste from the tar sands.

 You see, the environmental arm of NAFTA ruled that the Canadian government may have failed to enforce its own environmental laws by doing nothing about toxins leaking from tar sands tailings ponds.

-Back in 2014, after repeatedly finding evidence that the tailings ponds were leaking, the federal government of Stephen Harper pulled environmental inspectors from the tar sands and reassigned them to other regions of Canada.
+Back in 2014, after repeatedly finding evidence that the tailings ponds were leaking, the previous federal government pulled environmental inspectors from the tar sands and reassigned them to other regions of Canada.
 The government decided that further inspections of leaking tailings ponds would be done only in response to a public complaint rather than on a proactive basis.

 This all came out in a case brought by Environmental Defence.